History of St. Luke’s Medical Trust

 Continuing the Mission

-• Caring for leprosy-affected patients through medical, surgical, and rehabilitation services.
+• Caring for leprosy-affected patients through medical, surgical, and rehabilitation care.

-• Offering occupational and educational assistance to affected families.
+• Offering occupational and educational assistance to families impacted by leprosy.

-• Providing food, clothing, and shelter for long-term patients.
+• Providing food, clothing, and shelter to patients requiring long-term hospitalization.

-• Caring for vulnerable, neglected, orphaned, and destitute individuals.
+• Caring for the vulnerable, neglected, orphans, and destitute.

 • Supporting elderly citizens to live with dignity.

-• Aiding mission hospitals serving communities in need.
+• Aiding mission hospitals serving people in areas of need.

-St Luke’s Medical Trust is a medical mission incorporating a wholesome, compassionate approach to patient care.
+St. Luke’s Medical Trust incorporates a wholesome approach to patient care.